safespring/web/content/en/webinar/ta-kontroll/fysisk-sakerhet.md

 Amelia and Gabriel explore how certifications such as ISO 27001 can verify that subcontractors meet high standards for physical security.
 They also discuss how physical security serves as a cornerstone of data protection in cloud-based environments, where both physical and logical safeguards must work together to create a robust security framework.

-{{< horisontal-card image="/img/card/safespring-gabriel-demo.webp" cardtitle="Book a demo with Gabriel" link="/demo/compute/" linktext="Book a demo" text="Speak directly with our cloud architect Gabriel about how your application can be built on Safespring's digital infrastructure." >}}
+{{< horisontal-card image="/img/card/safespring-gabriel-demo.webp" cardtitle="Watch demo" link="/demo/compute/" linktext="Watch demo" text="Watch a practical walkthrough of the Safespring cloud platform and how it can support your applications." >}}

 {{< distance >}}